 The exact criteria to determine whether a procedure is “medically necessary” varies from procedure to procedure.
 Your Aetna policy will have an exact definition of what the term means as applied to your surgery.

-A septoplasty, also called a nasal septoplasty, is performed to augment a deviated nasal septum.
-A deviated septum can inhibit normal functioning of the nose, creating difficulty breathing, nasal congestion and other breathing issues.
+A septoplasty, also called a nasal septoplasty, is performed to straighten a deviated nasal septum.
+A deviated septum can inhibit normal functioning of the nose, creating difficulty breathing, make you more prone to sinus infections, cause nasal congestion and even lead to obstructive sleep apnea.

 Aetna Benchmarks: Septoplasty